B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/DownloadAssemblies.rst

     exclude_atypical: Exclude atypical (NCBI) (True, False, None)

 Note: The filtering criteria file is only applicable to certain databases e.g ST_list_path to ENA661K since it is known at the ENA661K table.
+Note: When None or empty value is provided, the filtering criteria will not be applied.

 Outputs
 -------